Two-stage snow blowers contain solid steel augers that can scratch and chip concrete.

 These small metal or composite attachments essentially act as a spacer between the bottom of your snow blower and your driveway.

-Non-Abrasive Non-abrasive skid shoes are made of a composite material.
+Non-abrasive skid shoes are made of a composite material and are also called poly skid shoes.
 They won't leave behind any marks, so they cost a little more.
 The composite skid shoes are reversible so they'll last twice as long.